-- 1. Contractors shall not perform hot work without first completing a hot work permit. - 2.
+- 1. Contractors shall not perform hot work without first completing a City approved FM Global hot work permit and submitting that through the e-form/Smartsheet process. - 2.
 All flammable materials shall be removed from the areas before a permit is issued. - 3.
 CDA Safety and/or their designee may assist in determining necessary precautions to safeguard life and property. - 4.
 Contractors shall supply its own fire extinguishers for each welder and/or cutting torch. - 5.
 Contractors shall supply its own fire watch for each hot work operation.
 The fire watch must remain at the location of each hot work operation based on the chart below.
 The person assigned to be a fire watch shall have no other responsibility while the area is under the fire watch requirement. - 6.
 Contractors must provide an adequate number of welding screens (flash curtains), or similar, and be positioned to protect workers and the public from welding flashes. - 7.
 All areas must be kept clear of trash. - 8.
 Contractors must supply flammable-resistant clothing and appropriate shades of eye protection for its employees. - 9.
 Gas cylinders must be upright and secured from tipping whether it is in use or stored. - 10.
-When gas cylinders are stored or before moving, the valves must be closed, its gauges removed, and caps secured. - 11.
-Valve caps shall not be used to lift cylinders. - 12.
+When gas cylinders are stored or before moving, the valves must be closed, its gauges removed, and caps secured.

+- 11. Valve caps shall not be used to lift cylinders. - 12.
 Gas cylinders are prohibited inside confined spaces. - 13.
-Employees need to "crack" fuel cylinders before attaching gauges.

-- 14. Oils and similar substances must be kept away from oxygen cylinders.
+Employees need to "crack" fuel cylinders before attaching gauges. - 14.
+Oils and similar substances must be kept away from oxygen cylinders.
 Employees are not allowed to use any compressed air to clean their skin or clothing.
 Oxygen can react with oil on the skin and cause fires. - 15.
 Employees must be aware of changing atmospheric conditions caused by welding and cutting, especially in enclosed areas.
 Proper and efficient ventilation must be established and operational before any welding or cutting process begins and kept operational to maintain safe conditions. - 16.
 All operations must cease immediately when any leaks from hoses, valves or torches are detected. - 17.
 Electrode holders and welding cables must be free of defects and capable of handling the maximum intended current of the holders. - 18.
 Employees must be appropriately trained in welding operations and follow the manufacturer's operating procedures. - 19.
 Oxygen cylinders must be separated from fuel cylinders by at least 20 feet or a non-combustible barrier (fire wall) at least five feet high and be rated with a fire resistance of at least 30 minutes. - 20.
-Fire suppression systems must remain operational during the hot work operation.
+Fire suppression systems must remain operational during the hot work operation unless it is infeasible.
+The contractor is to notify all affected entities and coordinate alternative methods of fire protection as required by the Chicago Fire Department.
+These notifications must be made, and approvals obtained via a CDA Users Form or similar before work can begin.
+All impairments must comply with the FM Red Tag Permit Program.
+Additionally, all impairments to the fire suppression system must be coordinated through the O'Hare H&R Monitor Room at (773) 686-2248 for all O'Hare projects or the designated airport managing company for all Midway projects at (773) 948-6900